NetApp/harvest/docs/ontap-metrics.md

 ### node_nfs_readdir_avg_latency

-Average latency of ReadDir procedure requests.
+Average latency in microseconds of ReadDir procedure requests.
 The counter keeps track of the average response time of ReadDir requests.

 | API    | Endpoint | Metric | Template |
 |--------|----------|--------|---------|